linode/docs/docs/guides/platform/marketplace/deploy-owncast-with-marketplace-apps/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'Owncast is a self-hosted live video and web chat server for use with existing popular broadcasting software.'
+description: "Owncast is a self-hosted live video and web chat server for use with existing popular broadcasting software.
+Learn how to deploy Owncast with Linode's Marketplace Apps."
-og_description: 'Owncast is a self-hosted live video and web chat server for use with existing popular broadcasting software.'
+og_description: "Owncast is a self-hosted live video and web chat server for use with existing popular broadcasting software.
+Learn how to deploy Owncast with Linode's Marketplace Apps."
 keywords: ['live streaming','marketplace','web chat']
 tags: ["marketplace", "linode platform", "cloud manager"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'